bonfireprocessor/bonfire_arty_a7_full/README.md

 The Design is intended to be build with fusesoc.
 So you must first install fusesoc from https://github.com/olofk/fusesoc.git

-The current build script is build with Vivado 2018.2 and 2018.1, so you should one of these versions , in other cases you need to adapt the build script.
+The current build script is build with Vivado 2018.1, 2018.2 or 2019.2 so you should one of these versions , in other cases you need to adapt the build script.

 ### Setup and Build